A Unified Theory of Diversity in Ensemble Learning: Problem Statement: What is Ensemble Diversity?

-The left hand side is the ensemble loss for a single test point $({\bf x},y)$.
+\end{theorem} The left hand side is the ensemble loss at a single test point $({\bf x},y)$.
 The first term on the right is the average individual loss.
 The second is known as the {\em ambiguity}---measuring the disagreement of individuals, as a spread around the ensemble prediction.
-Since this term is non-negative, it guarantees the ensemble loss will be less than or equal to the average loss.
-This result is often erroneously cited as the reason why all ensembles work.
-However, {\em the expression above applies if and only if we use the squared loss with an arithmetic mean combiner.} If we use squared loss with a different combiner, the result no longer holds.
+Since this is non-negative, it guarantees the ensemble loss will be less than or equal to the average loss.

+This result is often {\em erroneously} cited as the reason why all ensembles work.
+However, the form above applies {\em {only if} we use the squared loss with an arithmetic mean combiner.} If we use squared loss with a different combiner, the result no longer holds.
 A deeper understanding came from \citet{ueda1996generalization}---though under the same loss/combiner assumptions.
-They extended the bias-variance theory of \citet{geman1992neural} to show that the {\em expected} squared loss of the ensemble decomposes into three terms:
+They extended the classical bias-variance theory of \citet{geman1992neural} to show that the {\em expected} squared loss of the ensemble decomposes into three terms, involving the bias, variance, and {\em covariance} of the models.
+Here, the covariance captures the notion of `diversity'.
+More details on this will be provided later.

-This is the ensemble bias, plus $\frac{1}{M}$ times the average variance, and the third term involves the {\em covariance} of model pairs, averaged over all $\binom{M}{2}$ pairs of members.
-Thus, we have a three-way {\em bias/variance/covariance} trade-off, where the covariance term completely captures the notion of diversity.
-It is the trade-off that determines the overall expected ensemble loss, where a strongly negative covariance indicates a diverse ensemble.

-As mentioned, the expressions above do not apply beyond squared loss with the arithmetic mean combiner.
+As mentioned, the expression above does not apply beyond squared loss with the arithmetic mean combiner.
 A significant community effort has been directed to find corresponding notions of diversity for classification problems.
 We review this next.